amauran/project-giskard/Portfolio/README.md

 * The resources:
   - user defined keyword wrappers for Selenium and Browser libraries
   - user defined keywords for customer and shop manager
-  - the locators and variables used, in yaml files
+  - the locators and variables used, in yaml files (The password file is only a template, the real one is in gitignore.)

 ## To run the test

 To choose which web testing library to use, edit the Resources/Environment/variables.yaml file, and set the wrapper to either 'selenium' for SeleniumLibrary or 'browser' for Browser library.

+Note: Browser library will run the test headless unless told otherwise.
+Edit the 'Open New Browser Window' keyword in the browser_wrapper.resource file to change that.
+(The option is already there, it has just been commented out.)

 Edit the same file to choose the browser (I have only tested things with Chrome.)

 #### To run the test using default logging:
 `robot Order_handling_test.robot`